braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 ## Integration

-> if you're interested in this integration, reach out to your braze account or customer success manager and ask them to consult braze data strategy services on secure data sharing with snowflake. this will get the cogs going inside braze and we'll have your views set up in no time!
+> If you're interested in this integration, reach out to your Braze Account or Customer Success Manager and ask them to consult Braze Data Strategy Services on Secure Data Sharing with Snowflake.
+This will get the cogs going inside Braze and we'll have your views set up in no time!

 {% alert important %}
 In order to use the Braze Data Sharing feature, you must also be a Snowflake customer.
 This is because the data is shared within the Snowflake platform.